flowpl/ansible_gitlab_content/README.md

 ## gitlab_user
-creates, updates or deletes user accounts
+creates, updates or deletes user accounts.

 It uses the 'username' argument as the user identifier instead of the ansible standard 'name' as Gitlab uses 'name' for a different meaning.